Cherry's Galveston Memories

 T. Jeff League Building, to be the home of the Wentletrap Restaurant,

-the whole thing would be destined to be an elaborate, complicated and expensive undertaking.
+the whole thing would be destined to be an elaborate, complicated

-that was a new duty of Mr. Russell’s.
+Overseeing that was a new duty of Mr. Russell’s.

-the Wentletrap Restaurant opened, rental offices were built on the second floor,
+the Wentletrap Restaurant opened, rental offices were built on the

-ballroom was completed, the air conditioning system simply
+When the ballroom was completed, the air conditioning system simply

 didn’t keep the guests cool.
 The architect called in engineers.